-In the past two decades, I have published across the spectrum: professional writing, non-fiction, legal, Op-Ed, travel, poetry, and more.
-I freelance write creative content for businesses and blogs based in the U.S. and Italy.
-I also translate Spanish, French, and Italian into English.
+I’ve been writing since 1980.
+In the last twenty-five years I’ve published professional writing, non-fiction, legal, Op-Ed, travel, poetry, and more.
+I’ve also translated Spanish, French, and Italian into English.

-My recent professional writing in Italy includes culture and lifestyle pieces for Santamargherita, a luxury interiors company in Verona; my articles for them can be found under my byline page, https://usa.santamargherita.net/sm-blog/.
-In autumn 2018, I have written professionally for diverse American clients including ActiveNetwork, Avocados From Mexico, and Texas Farm Bureau Insurance.
-I had a particularly amusing time penning this Summer 2019 piece for TFBI.
+My recent professional writing includes culture and lifestyle pieces for Santamargherita, a luxury interiors company based in Verona, Italy; my writing for them can be found under my byline page at https://usa.santamargherita.net/sm-blog/.
+I provided quality creative content for diverse American clients including the ActiveNetwork, Avocados From Mexico, and Texas Farm Bureau Insurance (TFBI).
+I particularly enjoyed penning this quiz for TFBI.

-I have two novels in draft, and am actively working on a third.
-The first novel, The Irish Pilgrim, is set in fifteenth-century Europe, following the adventures of an educated woman well ahead of her time after she leaves Ireland and the tumult of Tudor England, making her way through Spain to the Benedictine monastery at Bobbio, Italy, founded by St. Columba in the eight century.
+The Irish Pilgrim, set in fifteenth-century Europe, follows the adventures of an educated woman well ahead of her time after she leaves Ireland and the tumult of Tudor England, making her way through Spain to the Benedictine monastery at Bobbio, Italy, founded by St. Columba in the eight century.
 This novel was basically my excuse to write the European places close to my heart, and to which I longed to return when we were still living in the U.S.